BerkeleyML/berkeleyml.github.io/syllabus.md

 | Final Exam             | 40%    | 35%     |                                                                          |
 | Graduate Final Project | —      | 20%     | CS 289 only.                                                             |

+### Participation Extra Credit

+You can earn up to **5% extra credit on homeworks** through course participation via Ed and in-class Slido polls.
+Slido polls will only be shown during live lecture and do not have an asynchronous participation option.

+Extra credit will be awarded entirely based on staff discretion, considering the frequency of quality participation—for example, thorough and helpful responses to a peer’s question about a lecture topic or homework concept, or a great synthesis of lecture notes or content in a lecture thread.
+Staff will be tracking participation internally throughout the semester.

-While we do not have homework drops this semester, we will offer slip days for homeworks, as well as an [Additional Accommodations Form](https://TBD){:target="\_blank"}.
+The two homework assignments with the lowest percent scores will be dropped when calculating your final homework grade.
+We will also offer slip days for homeworks, as well as an [Additional Accommodations Form](https://TBD){:target="\_blank"}.
 See the next sections for more details.

 ### On-Time Submission